Fluoride Content in Black, White, Green, and Oolong Teas

 How to Brew Loose Leaf Tea

 In case the idea of loose leaf tea is new to you, here's how you can incorporate this type of tea into your routine.

 - Use a traditional teapot.

 Heat water with a tea kettle.
 Use the strainer basket or infuser on your teapot for the tea leaves.
-If you don't have a teapot with a strainer, place tea leaves directly in pot.
+If you don't have a teapot with a strainer, place tea leaves directly in the pot.
 Add the hot water from the tea kettle to the teapot.
 After the recommended steep time, remove the strainer basket or infuser or use a hand-held strainer to filter out the tea leaves while pouring into your cup.

 - Use a tea maker.